cassyblaise/cassypost/content/articles/2022-09-09-true-names-sued-godaddy-over-eth-link-domain-name.md

   - Domain
 featuredImage: /images/wall-logo-new.jpg
 ---
+True Names claims GoDaddy falsely announced the eth.link domain had expired, and it had been sold to a third party.

 True Names the company behind the Ethereum Name Service (ENS) has filed suit against domain registrar GoDaddy over the sale of a domain name it previously owned.

 GoDaddy falsely announced the eth.link domain had expired, and it had been sold to a third party.